Get started with autoscale in Azure

 Cool-down period effects

-Autoscale uses a cool-down period with is the amount of time to wait after a scale operation before scaling again.
-For example, if the cooldown is 10 minutes, Autoscale won't attempt to scale again until 10 minutes after the previous scale action.
-The cooldown period allows the metrics to stabilize and avoids scaling more than once for the same condition.
+Autoscale uses a cool-down period.
+This period is the amount of time to wait after a scale operation before scaling again.
+The cool-down period allows the metrics to stabilize and avoids scaling more than once for the same condition.
+Cool-down applies to both scale-in and scale-out events.
+For example, if the cooldown is set to 10 minutes and Autoscale has just scaled-in, Autoscale won't attempt to scale again for another 10 minutes in either direction.
 For more information, see Autoscale evaluation steps.

 Flapping refers to a loop condition that causes a series of opposing scale events.
 Flapping happens when one scale event triggers an opposite scale event.
 For example, scaling in reduces the number of instances causing the CPU to rise in the remaining instances.
 This in turn triggers scale out event, which causes CPU usage to drop, repeating the process.
 For more information, see Flapping in Autoscale and Troubleshooting autoscale